 I add a couple of comments on playing safely when dating online in Haley Falco’s February 2016 post There are Plenty of Fish in the Online World of Dating on Humber News.

 The February 2016 APA Monitor published an article for Early Career Psychologists on How to Put Yourself Out There when establishing a web presence.
 They quoted me and two other psychologists.

-Eve Peyser on Buzzfeed wrote an article called My Therapist Wrote my Breakup Text.
+Eve Peyser on Buzzfeed wrote an article in December of 2015 called My Therapist Wrote my Breakup Text.
 She poses interesting questions about how social media interactions are changing the content of what we do with clients in session.
 She asked me some questions about internet addiction and how I respond to people who are jealous of their friends’ online representation of their lives.

-Greta Kaul wrote an article in the SF Chronicle: 2-star therapist?
+Greta Kaul wrote an article in the SF Chronicle in May of 2015: 2-star therapist?
 Why online reviews give psychiatrists anxiety.
 It is about the challenges with online review sites for psychotherapists.
 She interviewed me about my Getting Better product, an ethical solution that helps clinicians get feedback and helps consumers find the information they want about your practice.

 Ravages of Revenge Porn Spur Federal Crime Push.
 Elizabeth Zwerling reports on revenge porn and the challenge that some states aren’t seeing it as a crime.
 I spoke about the study we did at Without My Consent on online harassment and talked about the emotional effects of online harassment.

 Shades of Grey’s Kink Scenes Whipping Up a Frenzy?
 Not in SF.
 Carolyn Zinko wrote a piece for the SF Chronicle on how 50 Shades is opening some people up to kink, but where to really go if you want to learn more about BDSM.
 Some quotes from me on dispelling the myths that kink is all about pain play.